Medieval Times Dinner & Tournament Dallas Tickets, Dallas, TX

 Yes.
 Guests are welcome to take non-flash photos and videos and can share their Castle experiences online.How long is the Medieval Times show in Dallas?

-The show is approximately two hours long.Is the show accessible to those with disabilities?
+The show's run time is approximately two hours.Is the show accessible to those with disabilities?

 Yes.
 For accessible seating, please make a note in the "Have Special Needs" section when making your reservation.Will strobe lights be used in the show?